 You may also find the following pages from the BMC Community site useful, which contain information and minutes of meetings for the two key BMC groups in the area:

-WATCH: How to look after Southern Sandstone on BMC TV
+WATCH: Southern Sandstone Guidlines Playlist on BMC TV